awsdocs/amazon-sqs-developer-guide/doc_source/sqs-dead-letter-queues.md

 The *redrive policy* specifies the *source queue*, the *dead\-letter queue*, and the conditions under which Amazon SQS moves messages from the former to the latter if the consumer of the source queue fails to process a message a specified number of times\.
 For example, if the source queue has a redrive policy with `maxReceiveCount` set to 5, and the consumer of the source queue receives a message 5 times without ever deleting it, Amazon SQS moves the message to the dead\-letter queue\.

-To specify a dead\-letter queue, you can [use the AWS Management Console or an API action](sqs-configure-dead-letter-queue.md)\.
+To specify a dead\-letter queue, you can [use the AWS Management Console or the AWS SDK for Java](sqs-configure-dead-letter-queue.md)\.
 You must do this for each queue that sends messages to a dead\-letter queue\.
 Multiple queues can target a single dead\-letter queue\.
-For more information, see [Tutorial: Configuring an Amazon SQS Dead\-Letter Queue](sqs-configure-dead-letter-queue.md) and the `RedrivePolicy` attribute of the [ `CreateQueue`](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html#API_CreateQueue_RequestParameters) or [ `SetQueueAttributes`](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html#API_SetQueueAttributes_RequestParameters) API action\.
+For more information, see [Tutorial: Configuring an Amazon SQS Dead\-Letter Queue](sqs-configure-dead-letter-queue.md) and the `RedrivePolicy` attribute of the [ `CreateQueue`](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html#API_CreateQueue_RequestParameters) or [ `SetQueueAttributes`](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html#API_SetQueueAttributes_RequestParameters) action\.

 **Important**
 The dead\-letter queue of a FIFO queue must also be a FIFO queue\.
 Similarly, the dead\-letter queue of a standard queue must also be a standard queue\.